apache/flagon-distill/distill/segmentation/README.rst

 Generate Segments
 *****************
-Segment generation is a more automatic way to create ``Segment`` objects and is based off of the matching of a particular UserAle log field with a list of possible values.
+Segment generation is a more automatic way to create ``Segment`` objects and is based off of the matching of a particular UserALE log field with a list of possible values.
 The function ``generate_segments`` will then generate ``segment`` objects based on windows of time starting before and after the matched field, indicated in seconds as a function parameter.
 The below code illustrates the basic use of this function:

 .. code:: python

-    # Sorted dictionary of UserAle logs
+    # Sorted dictionary of UserALE logs
     sorted_dict

     # Generate segments based on user clicks